Higashikurume, Tokyo

-Higashikurume (東久留米市, Higashi-kurume-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 April 2021, the city had an estimated population of 117,020, and a population density of 9100 persons per km².
+Higashikurume (東久留米市, Higashi-kurume-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 April 2021, the city had an estimated population of 117,020, and a population density of 9100 persons per km2.
 The total area of the city was 12.88 sqkm.

 Geography

 Higashikurume is in the north-center of Tokyo Metropolis, on the Musashino Terrace, approximately 25 kilometers from downtown Tokyo.
 The Kurome River flows through the western end of the city, and the Ochiai River flows through the center of the city.
 The land slopes gently from west to east.